Xerwon/SC-Screenshot-Optimizer/README.md

 - A different user in `Run as User` (e.g., SYSTEM) unless you intended that.

 ▶️ Test (start it manually)

 1️⃣ Open PowerShell as Administrator
 Run:
 `schtasks /Run /TN "SC Screenshot Optimizer"`

 You should see:
 - The command returns quickly (no error).
 - Your script starts in the background (no visible window due to `-WindowStyle Hidden`).
 - The log file is created/updated:
 - If your script logs to `%LOCALAPPDATA%`:
-    `%LOCALAPPDATA%\SC_Screenshot_Optimizer.log`
+- `%LOCALAPPDATA%\SC_Screenshot_Optimizer.log`
 - If you changed it to the script folder, check there instead.
 - Log contains lines like:
   - `Polling started: D:\StarCitizen\PTU\screenshots, ...`
   - `OK : <name>.webp` after you create a fresh JPG/PNG in a watched folder.

 You should NOT see:

-A blocking PowerShell window that never returns (task runs hidden; the query/ run commands should return).
+- A blocking PowerShell window that never returns (task runs hidden; the query/ run commands should return).

-No log entry at all after you drop a new screenshot into the watched folder.
+- No log entry at all after you drop a new screenshot into the watched folder.

-Repeated FAIL: or DEL FAIL: lines (indicates conversion/permissions issues).
+- Repeated `FAIL:` or `DEL FAIL:` lines (indicates conversion/permissions issues).

-.jpg files staying forever alongside .webp after a fresh screenshot (means conversion or delete failed).
+- `.jpg` files staying forever alongside `.webp` after a fresh screenshot (means conversion or delete failed).

-🧰 Quick live test (without launching the game)
+### 🧰 Quick live test (without launching the game)

-Make a dummy file in a watched folder:
+**1.** Make a dummy file in a watched folder:

-Set-Content -Path "D:\StarCitizen\PTU\screenshots\_test.jpg" -Value "x"
+   `Set-Content -Path "D:\StarCitizen\PTU\screenshots\_test.jpg" -Value "x"`

-Wait up to 2–3 seconds (polling interval).
+**2.** Wait up to 2–3 seconds (polling interval).

-Expected result:
+**3. Expected result:**

-_test.webp appears
+  - `_test.webp` appears

-_test.jpg is deleted
+  - `_test.jpg` is deleted

-Log shows OK : _test.webp
+  - Log shows `OK : _test.webp`

-If not:
+**4. If not:**

-Check that the folder path in your optimizer script matches the one you’re testing.
+  - Check that the folder path in your optimizer script matches the one you’re testing.

-Run magick -version in PowerShell to ensure ImageMagick is on PATH.
+  - Run magick -version in PowerShell to ensure ImageMagick is on PATH.

-Open the log and look for FAIL messages (quoting them in an issue helps).
+  - Open the log and look for FAIL messages (quoting them in an issue helps).

-🚨 Common pitfalls & fixes
+### 🚨 Common pitfalls & fixes

-No log file appears
+- **No log file appears**

-You’re looking in the wrong place (different user account or different log path).
+  - You’re looking in the wrong place (different user account or different log path).

-The task didn’t actually start.
-Re-run schtasks /Run /TN ... and query status.
+  - The task didn’t actually start.
+Re-run `schtasks /Run /TN ...` and query status.

-If you run the task as SYSTEM, the log may be under the SYSTEM profile.
+  - If you run the task as SYSTEM, the log may be under the SYSTEM profile.

-“Last Run Result: 0x1”
+- **“Last Run Result: 0x1”**

-Usually bad quoting or wrong ScriptPath.
+   - Usually bad quoting or wrong `ScriptPath`.
 Reinstall with the exact path.

-Ensure the script isn’t blocked: Unblock-File C:\Tools\SC\SC_Screenshot_Optimizer.ps1.
+   - Ensure the script isn’t blocked: `Unblock-File C:\Tools\SC\SC_Screenshot_Optimizer.ps1`.

-Conversion doesn’t happen
+- **Conversion doesn’t happen**

-Verify the file extension is supported (.jpg, .jpeg, .png).
+   - Verify the file extension is supported (`.jpg`, `.jpeg`, `.png`).

-Ensure magick is available: magick -version.
+   - Ensure `magick` is available: `magick -version`.

-Check the script’s $Sources actually include the folder you’re testing.
+   - Check the script’s $Sources actually include the folder you’re testing.

-Files exist but never get processed
+- **Files exist but never get processed**

-Your script uses a polling loop (default 2 seconds).
+   - Your script uses a **polling loop** (default 2 seconds).
 Give it a moment.

-Check timestamps: files are only reprocessed if source is newer than target.
+   - Check timestamps: files are only reprocessed if source is newer than target.

-Try with a new file: create or copy a fresh .jpg to the folder.
+   - Try with a new file: create or copy a fresh `.jpg` to the folder.

-Task created under the wrong user
+- **Task created under the wrong user**

-Reinstall from an elevated PowerShell opened under the intended account.
+   - Reinstall from an elevated PowerShell opened under the intended account.

-In Task Scheduler, confirm “Run only when user is logged on” (for debugging) and “Run with highest privileges.”
+   - In Task Scheduler, confirm “**Run only when user is logged on**” (for debugging) and “**Run with highest privileges.**”

 ### 🧹 Uninstall